-Daniel Elizalde hosted Soledad Alborno, Jessica Groopman, and Teresa Tung last night at Ericsson D-Fifteen in Santa Clara, CA. The experts and practitioners on AI and ML, this all-women (yay!) panel discussed “Unlocking the Value: ML and IoT.”
+Daniel Elizalde hosted Soledad Alborno, Jessica Groopman, and Teresa Tung last night at Ericsson D-Fifteen in Santa Clara, CA. The experts and practitioners on Artificial Intelligence and Machine Learning, this all-women (yay!) panel discussed “Unlocking the Value: ML and IoT.”
 The exchange, as expected, was very informative and thought-provoking.
-While a range of topics was covered, here are three things that stood out for me.
+The panel covered a range of topics.
+Here are the three things that stood out for me.

-1) Business Outcome: Technologists find it easy to dive into the nitty-gritty of the technical specs and the fascinating world of sensors and devices.
-Having a clearly defined, agreed-upon “business outcome” is critical for the overall success of the IoT initiatives.
+1) Business Outcome: Technologists find it easy to dive into the technical specs and the fascinating world of sensors and devices.
+Have a clearly defined, agreed-upon “business outcome” for the overall success of the IoT initiatives.
 Calling it a “product mindset,” Teresa articulated that one must have a business problem to solve post the data-collection.
 Efforts throwing technology without a clear business objective usually do not deliver optimal results.

-2) IoT is an Ecosystem Play: Daniel called out that customers demand an integrated solution.
+2) IoT is an Ecosystem Play: Daniel says that customers demand an integrated solution.
 However, there is inherent complexity in manufacturing, deploying, implementing, collecting, and processing required for a single player.
 Some have tried, nonetheless, but have not been very successful.
-As such, a tighter integration model, a healthy ecosystem is required to deliver value to the Customer.
-Jessica stated that IoT and other heterogeneous technologies (such as Blockchain) need multiple players to work together for an excellent end-to-end solution.”It takes a village,” she said with agreement from the entire panel.
+Customers need a tighter integration model, and a healthy ecosystem to achieve value.
+Jessica stated that IoT and other heterogeneous technologies (such as Blockchain) need multiple players to work together for an excellent end-to-end solution.
+“It takes a village,” she said, to panel’s agreement.

-3) Data Security: As sensors get integrated into everyday products, a vast amount of data gets collected.
-Companies making simple household devices such as garage door openers are suddenly able to collect and store this data.
+3) Data Security: Sensor integration into everyday products leads to massive data collection.
+Companies making simple household devices such as garage door openers can suddenly capture and store this data.
 “Having a Data Strategy from the get-go is critical,” said Soledad.
 “Collect only the data that you need,” said Jessica, “and stay away from the mentality to collect everything.”

 Thank you, Daniel, and the panel for an excellent exchange.